The Dependency Tax Exemption Requirements Have Changed For 2009!

 In summary, parents divorced or separated in 2009 should keep track of the number of nights the child stayed in each home.
 Attaching pages from a divorce decree or separation agreement instead of Form 8332, as had been allowed in the past, won’t be acceptable.
 The noncustodial parent must attach Form 8332 or similar statement signed by the custodial parent.
 Plan ahead and document the necessary information; and if you are the noncustodial parent and you are claiming the tax exemption, don’t forget to attach the executed form 8332 with your return.
 Of course in order to fully understand all of the implications of the IRS code as they apply to your particular facts, I suggest that you consult an experienced accountant or tax attorney.

-One Response to “The Dependency Tax Exemption Requirements Have Changed For 2009!”
+One thought on “The Dependency Tax Exemption Requirements Have Changed For 2009!

 Thank you for posting this.
 It is helpful and clear for many clients.
 It is also a concise summary for attorneys who only dabble in divorce or tax law.